-General liability insurance covers common business risks like customer injury, customer property damage, and advertising injury.
-It protects your small business from the high costs of lawsuits and helps you qualify for leases and contracts.
+General liability insurance covers common risks like customer injuries, customer property damage, and advertising injuries.
+It protects your business from the high costs of lawsuits and helps you qualify for leases and contracts.

 General liability insurance protects against the most common risks of running a business.
+It's typically the first policy purchased by small business owners.

-This business liability insurance coverage pays for legal costs if a customer trips and suffers an injury at your business, or if you accidentally damage someone's property.
+This business liability insurance coverage pays for legal costs if a customer slips and suffers an injury at your business, or if you accidentally damage someone's property.
 This policy also covers personal and advertising injuries, such as libel and copyright infringement.

 Small business owners often need general liability insurance to fulfill requirements for a lease, loan, or contract.
 For example, a landlord might ask to see a certificate of insurance when you sign a commercial lease.